The First Overnight Hiking Trip: what was packed

 I used my Marmot Plasma 15 sleeping bag as the night was to be cool plus its lightweight (864g).
 Down sleeping bags are the best to purchase if you are going to be going hiking, as they compress greatly and really keep you warm (I had to sleep with it unzipped on this hike to prevent overheating).

-• A good alternative to this bag in (the Marmot mentioned came from overseas) is the Sierra Designs Nitro 800 Fill DriDown.
+• A good alternative to this bag in Australia (the Marmot mentioned came from overseas) is the Sierra Designs Nitro 800 Fill DriDown.
 You need to look for something light, so down is the most common choice.

 • If you have a lot of money to spend on your 3 season sleeping bag, then the North Face Blue Kazoo is one you could consider.